nick990/scrimba-react-course/chef-claude/README.md

 Update our app so that when the user enters a new ingredient and submits the form, it adds that new ingredient to our list!

+## Challenge 6

+Use form action instead of onSubmit to handle the data from the form.